sproaty/whyteboard/README.txt

 Currently none.

 ---- VERSION HISTORY ----

+xx Apr 2009 - * Bugfix in undo closed sheet not working properly
+              * Memory use improved from undo closed sheet improved
+              * Bugfix: paste / paste as new sheet - not updating the thumbnail
+              * Backwards/forwards compability: from this version onwards, Whyteboard will not change the version inside saved .wtbd files that are created in a newer version of Whyteboard. i.e. version 0.36.7 won't change the version inside a file saved in 0.36.9 (before, it would).
+It will update the version from a file saved in < 0.36.7 to 0.36.7

 13 Apr 2009 - * Undo closed tabs, last 10 tabs are stored
               * Bugfix: closing a sheet would make all other sheet display the closed sheets' image until drawn on
               * Bugfix: Saving a document which has Notes would result in duplicate notes being visible in the Notes tree view.
               * Windows exe filesize reduced: 14.2MB -> 4.78MB (!)

 08 Apr 2009 - * Bugfix with drawing "outlined" shapes having inverted colours
                 lines when drawing over other colours.
               * Bugfix with opening new window with Windows EXE